alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Any other topics
 - Need to start planning videos at some point but think this may be an end of June/start of July job!
+  - EK - let's brainstorm a list of videos and centralise it somewhere - google drive? or link to google from github.
+We can also speak to Dee and other comms members about this - how to do it well and efficiently.

 ## Date 03 May 2022